pangpang20/gaussdb-python/docs/api/rows.rst

-.. _psycopg.rows:
+.. _gaussdb.rows:

 `rows` -- row factory implementations
 =====================================

-.. module:: psycopg.rows
+.. module:: gaussdb.rows

-The module exposes a few generic `~psycopg.RowFactory` implementation, which can be used to retrieve data from the database in more complex structures than the basic tuples.
+The module exposes a few generic `~gaussdb.RowFactory` implementation, which can be used to retrieve data from the database in more complex structures than the basic tuples.